Naked yoga: All genders

 While naked yoga had mainly been the domain of male only groups, from 2011 courses in Britain and the United States were offered to all genders.

 Schrank noted the popularity of naked yoga in 2016, with its simultaneous desire to experience one's own body in freedom, and a "troubling" sexualization of the body in yoga culture.
 She observed that in the United States, there is a connection between female nudity and slavery, something that has left a racist legacy.
 Schrank noted also the "uncomfortable" relationship of yoga and sex, not least in scandals of sexual abuse by yoga gurus, and that feminists have written critiques of the "objectification of young, white women and exclusion of women of color."
 On the other hand, she praises the naked yoga teacher Katrina "Rainsong" Messenger's book R.A.W.
 Nude Yoga: Celebrating the Human Body Temple, featuring monochrome photographs of both men and women, as impressive, tasteful, and sensual but not erotic.
 Schrank personally tried a naked yoga class in Los Angeles, at first finding it safe and pleasurable because not sexualized, until after two months the experience was spoiled by a class which was sexist and "overtly sexually competitive".

 In film

-Esalen's naked yoga was depicted in the 1968 comedy film Bob & Carol & Ted & Alice.

-Other film depictions include the 1967 I Am Curious (Yellow) with Lena Nyman, the 1973 The Harrad Experiment and that same year the short documentary Naked Yoga.
+Esalen's naked yoga was depicted in the 1969 comedy film Bob & Carol & Ted & Alice.
+Other films depicting this include 1967's I Am Curious (Yellow) with Lena Nyman, the 1973 movie The Harrad Experiment and the 1974 British short Documentary film Naked Yoga.